rebinf/NugetServer/README.md

 Very simple and minimal v3 nuget server.
 Ideal for hosting internal nuget packages.

 ## Installation
 The easiest way to get NugServer up and running is to use the docker image.
-Or you can download the compiled version and run it behid IIS, Nginx etc...
+Or you can download the compiled version and run it behind IIS, Nginx etc...

 ### Docker
 I don't know how to push the same tag for multiple operating systems so you'll have to pull the correct image for your OS.